perilib/perilib-definitions/README.md

-# perilib-devices
+# perilib-definitions
-Structure and protocol definitions for all supported peripheral devices
+Structural definitions for all supported protocols and peripheral devices